A Step-by-Step Guide on Jute Matting Installation3 mins read

 – 150mm- for flat surfaces

-- Rubber mallet- to drive the pins to the ground
+- A rubber mallet- to drive the pins to the ground

 Step 1 – REMOVE IMPEDIMENTS & LEVEL THE GROUND

-For site preparation take out objects such as stones, weeds or scraps leveling the ground according to the slope grade you want.
+For site preparation, take out objects such as stones, weeds or scraps levelling the ground according to the slope grade you want.